hexpm/hexpm/docs/trusted_publishers_comparison.md

 builders (`release-linux.yml`, `release-macos.yml`). npm chose the simpler one-per-package model and lets you edit it.

+Hex follows PyPI and supports both directions.
+Publisher configurations are per-package rows with uniqueness scoped to the package, so the same repository + workflow can be attached to any number of packages (the RabbitMQ-style monorepo case), and a package can hold several publisher configurations.
+A monorepo workflow run mints once per package, with a fresh OIDC token for each mint, since a minted OIDC `jti` cannot be reused.

 ### 2.4 Anti-resurrection (the critical security detail)

 Usernames and repo names can be renamed and reclaimed.
 If a config only matched